BERLIN

 This is one of the most beautiful squares in Berlin and is home to two impressive churches and a concert hall.
 The square is a popular gathering place for locals and tourists alike and is the perfect spot to watch the world go by.
 The French and German churches that are located here are stunning examples of Baroque architecture, and the concert hall is the home of one of the oldest orchestras in Germany.
 You will also get to learn about the famous statue of Frederick the Great, which is located in the center of the square.

 The Free Walking Tour of Berlin is a great way to explore the city’s top highlights and uncover its unique and fascinating history.
-From the iconic Brandenburg Gate to Berlin’s Cathedral, you will get to see some of the most important landmarks in the capital of Germany.
+From the majestic Brandenburg Gate to the stunning Berlin Cathedral, this tour takes you through some of the capital’s most significant sites, offering a deeper understanding of Berlin’s past and present.